 Though HRT offers a number of health benefits for women going through menopause, this treatment may not be ideal or safe for everyone.
 Talk to your doctor about the risks of HRT if you suffer from abnormal vaginal bleeding, have gallbladder disease, you’re a smoker, or if you have blood clots or chronic liver disease.
 HRT may not be safe for you if you have a family history of breast cancer, endometrial cancer, or uterine cancer.

 Bio-identical HRT at Garcia Weight Loss and Wellness

-Garcia Weight Loss and Wellness Centers offer a form of HRT that uses bio-identical hormones, meaning they are identical to the hormones produced by your own body.
-Bio-identical hormones have been shown to be more effective than synthetic hormones, and are associated with fewer unpleasant side effects.
-Contact us today to request a no-cost consultation and learn how hormone replacement therapy can help you look and feel your best!
+Garcia Weight Loss and Wellness Centers offer a form of HRT that uses bioidentical hormones, which are hormones identical to those produced by the human body.
+Bioidentical hormones are shown to be more effective than synthetic hormones, and are associated with fewer unpleasant side effects.
+Contact us today to request a no-cost consultation and to learn more about how hormone replacement therapy can help you look and feel your best!

 Medically reviewed by Jay J. Garcia, MD on November 28, 2018